supermemo-wiki/SuperMemo.Wiki/blogs/guillem/paul-vc-event.md

 - He mentioned [Marcus Aurelius](https://en.wikipedia.org/wiki/Marcus_Aurelius)
 - We can achive stoichism faster with SRS
 - He things to world is going good and better, current events are better.
-- Creating knowledge to solve world problems
+- **Creating knowledge to solve world problems**
-- Most pschological studies are not replicalable.
+- Most psychological studies are not replicalable.
-- Sad or dispair:you are still willing to act

 - emotional is universal: facial expressions
 - universal events: death of a loved one.
 - Making cards to remember some own thoughts